 Super Power hearing aids are a relative newcomer to the hearing aid market and they are designed especially for users with severe to profound hearing loss.

-70% of people who treat hearing loss with hearing aids are classed as having mild to moderate hearing loss, which means that they have difficulty hearing sounds between 20dB and 60dB.
 The remaining 30% of hearing aid users are classed as either having severe hearing loss, where they struggle to hear sounds up to 80dB and those who have profound hearing loss and have difficulty hearing sounds over 80dB.
 To put this into context a lawnmower registers at around 90dB.

-Super power hearing aids need to be able to perform more functions that just amplifying sounds to much higher levels.
+Super power hearing aids need to be able to perform more functions than just amplifying sounds to much higher levels.
 For example many people with severe to profound hearing loss report being able to hear sounds but not being able to make sense of them.
 So Super Power hearing aids need to be able to fulfil the following functions:

 So what do Super Power hearing aids look like?

 Most Super Power hearing aids fall into the Behind The Ear (BTE) style or sometimes they have an Open and Receiver In Canal Hearing Aids (Open / RIC) design.
 This is because these styles have the most room for the larger batteries and higher levels of processing power that are required by users with severe to profound hearing loss.
-Super Power hearing aids also usually feature custom ear moulds that fill the entire ear concha, again allowing increased processing power and amplification directly into the ear canal.

 For more information about Super Power hearing aids and many of the other hearing aid types available contact our experts today.
 We can also arrange for your free hearing test with one of our network of qualified local audiologists.
+To View full details of other types of Hearing Aid in more detail, learn more by clicking on the links below

 Behind The Ear Hearing Aids (BTE)